UKCloud/documentation/articles/openshift/oshift-gs.md

 **Kubernetes**&nbsp;&nbsp;Manages containerized applications across a set of containers or hosts and provides mechanisms for deployment, maintenance, and application-scaling.

-**master server**&nbsp;&nbsp;The host or hosts that contain the master components, including the API server, controller manager server, and etcd.
+**master server**&nbsp;&nbsp;The host or hosts that contain the controlplane components, including the API server, controller manager server, and etcd.
 The master manages nodes in its Kubernetes cluster and schedules pods to run on nodes.

 **microservices**&nbsp;&nbsp;A method of developing an application as a collection of smaller independent services.

-**node**&nbsp;&nbsp;Provides the runtime environment for a container.
+**worker node**&nbsp;&nbsp;Provides the runtime environment for a container.
 Each node in a Kubernetes cluster has the required services to be managed by the master.
 Nodes also have the required services to run pods, including the Docker service, a kubelet, and a service proxy.

-**OpenShift**&nbsp;&nbsp;Red Hat's secure and comprehensive enterprise-grade container platform based on industry standards, Docker and Kubernetes.
+**OpenShift**&nbsp;&nbsp;Red Hat's secure and comprehensive enterprise-grade container platform based on industry standards such as CRI-O and Kubernetes.

 **PaaS**&nbsp;&nbsp;Platform-as-a-Service.
 The capability provided to the consumer is to deploy onto the cloud infrastructure consumer-created or acquired applications created using programming languages, libraries, services, and tools supported by the provider.
 The consumer does not manage or control the underlying cloud infrastructure including network, servers, operating systems, or storage, but has control over the deployed applications and possibly configuration settings for the application-hosting environment.